With National Signing Day just passing on Nov. 13, the pressure is building for many high schoolers to make life changing decisions.

 However, even after Barry committed in the fall of 2023, the preparations for her future were not complete.
 She said she has been lifting weights more often in the gym, and that she plans to step onto campus next fall overprepared.

-Utica University sophomore Megan Brinck is a member of the Track and Field team and her recruitment process looked a lot different from Barry’s.
+Utica University senior Megan Brinck is a member of the Track and Field team and her recruitment process looked a lot different from Barry’s.

 “[Coaches] would come up to me at meets and give me their cards, or would mail me letters.
 Some would invite me to lunches with their teams,” Brinck said.